startverywell/change-timezone/STORY.md

 ## Goals

 - Learn JavaScript
-- Have a solid project to put on my portfolio
+- Have a project to put on my portfolio

 ## Discovery

 Off the bat, I thought this should be done through a Chrome extension.
 I hadn't created one before so that would require learning.

 - I found a very simple example that got showed the basics and from there I could essentially add a script to any page that would run after loading.
-- I realized I would need to create a regex for the required format `2021-01-01 19:00:00` which didn't take long
 - I then needed a way to select the elements.
-I decided to go with `document.querySelector("td")` and I was away!
+I initially just used the whole document's `innerhtml` and parse a regex over it / find and replace with updated values.
+I was away!
 I could update all of the values on the page.